 Management of swelling/edema:

 Management of swelling/edema is crucial.
 Uncontrolled and unmanaged swelling can cause complications like Median nerve entrapment in the wrist ( a condition known as carpal tunnel syndrome).
 Rest, Ice, compression, and Elevation (RICE) are common methods to treat swelling.
 When appropriate, compression can be added with ACE wrap with a large amount of swelling.
 However, frequent skin checks are necessary with ACE wrap.
 It is good to consider compression as a short term intervention.

 A clinician is able to make a decision about diagnosis with the amount of swelling.
 A muscle or ligament can be torn minimally (less than 25% of ligament fibers are damaged), partially ( around 50% of fibers are damaged) or full-thickness tear( more than 75% of fibers are damaged).
 A wrist swelling is also a common symptom of a fracture.
-When and if needed, a clinician or a physician can ask for more diagnostic tests like X rays, MRI or nerve conduction test.
+When and if needed, a clinician or a physician can ask for more diagnostic tests like X rays, MRI, or nerve conduction tests.

 In acute cases, icing, elevation, and compression can manage wrist pain.
-Use of medications is necessary to reduce pain and inflammation in cases with fractures or partial thickness tear.
+The use of medications is necessary to reduce pain and inflammation in cases with fractures or partial thicknesses tear.
 The full-thickness tear does not have any pain associated with it due to nerve fibers being damaged completely – causing no feeling of pain.

 Relaxation of the area by providing proper positioning:

 Ruling out fractures as well as nerve damage:

 If swelling is severe and discoloration is present, a nurse in the ER will ask to get some imaging done.
 A physician or nurse practitioner can perform (or attempt to perform ROM) prior to consulting imaging.

 Initiation of Exercise: